 The National Science Foundation Innovation Corps (“I-Corps”) program is one of the nation’s leading technology transfer preparation programs.
 Modeled originally on the Peace Corps, I-Corps is the only technology transfer that teaches entrepreneurial skills.
-It was designed to help you, a university faculty member, bring your technologies to market.
-Non-tenure-track research faculty and tenure-track are both encouraged to apply.
+It was designed to help you bring technologies to market.

 You are eligible for $50,000 to conduct customer discovery while participating in an immersive entrepreneurial experience.
 The success rate for I-Corps teams applying for SBIR grants is roughly 50%, or at least 3 times higher than without this training.
 This funding comes directly to you as a university principal investigator.

 Applications are required to have a NSF funding history.
 If you have NSF awards, you may apply directly for a team grant.
-If not, you may obtain your legacy by entering a short training program managed through the I-Corps Node led by USC.
+If not, you may obtain your legacy by entering a short training program managed through the I-Corps West Hub led by USC.

-For more information, read the NSF Fact Sheet.
+For more information, read the NSF Teams FAQ.

 Last updated on January 13th, 2022